Show Menu

 Ratio Test

-Σan, usually with n! terms or ann
+Σan, usually with n! terms, product terms, or (an)n

 Absolutely converges if lim n->∞ |an+1/an|<1